Comparing NYSE:SLQT (SLQT) & Its Peers

 |NYSE:SLQT Competitors

-This is a summary of recent ratings and recommmendations for NYSE:SLQT and its peers, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for NYSE:SLQT and its rivals, as provided by MarketBeat.com.

 |Sell Ratings